 \section{Abstract}

-We introduce a generalization of proarrow equipments to the $\infty$-categorical setting, termed $\infty$-equipments.
-These equipments take the form of particular double $\infty$-categories that support a notion of internal formal higher category theory.
-We will explore several examples of $\infty$-equipments.
-In particular, we will study the prototypical example given by the $\infty$-equipment of $\infty$-categories, and construct $\infty$-equipments of $\infty$-categories internal to general $\infty$-toposes as well.
-The final objective of this article is to study the fundamental notions of formal category theory within an arbitrary $\infty$-equipment.
-To this end, we not only follow the classical approach but also expand upon it.
+We generalize proarrow equipments from strict category theory to the $\infty$-cate\-go\-rical setting, introducing the concept of $\infty$-equipments.
+These are specific double $\infty$-categories that support an internal higher category theory.
+This paper explores several examples of $\infty$-equip\-ments, including the prototypical example of the $\infty$-equipment of $\infty$-categories and the more general $\infty$-equipments of internal $\infty$-categories.
+The ultimate objective of this article is to study the basic concepts of category theory within an arbitrary $\infty$-equipment, such as colimits and Kan extensions.